Literacy

 • By the final year of compulsory schooling in England, the reading skills of children from disadvantaged backgrounds are on average almost three years behind those from the most affluent homes.

-We are, in particular, helping students to improve their knowledge and understanding of Tier 3 words that are specific to the subjects that they are studying.
+We are helping students to improve their knowledge and understanding of Tier 2 and 3 words that are both academic and specific to the subjects that they are studying.
 By doing so, students will be better able to navigate their lessons, as they feel confident in using a range of words.

 Tier Explanation